Skip to content

 Cuba

-The Vinales National Park is located in the Sierra de Los Organos north of Pinar del Rio, it is a UNESCO World Heritage Site and there are limestone hills that create a magnificent landscape.
-Also, you will find some agricultural areas where vegetables and fruits are grown, and you can try horse riding and hiking.
+Vinales National Park is located in the Sierra de Los Organos north of Pinar del Rio.
+It is a UNESCO World Heritage Site, and limestone hills create a magnificent landscape.
+Some agricultural areas grow vegetables and fruits; you can try horse riding and hiking.

 Leave a comment